 William passed away on March 6, 1983.

 Son Robert L. Giles (1934-1993) was born in 1934.
 He "was employed by the Connellsville Area School District for 24 years as an air conditioner and heat maintenance person," said the Daily Courier.
 He also was a trustee of the Connellsville Township Volunteer Fire Company and the Fraternal Order of Eagles 493.
 He married Harriet E. Porterfield (1934-2005), daughter of Ben and Leona (Ritenour) Porterfield of Rogers Mills, Fayette County.
 They had four children -- Barbara Ann Wisilosky, Bobbie Kay Thomas, David Allen Giles and Steven Lewis Giles.
 Harriet was a longtime seamstress with Connellsville Sportswear, working there for 32 years.
 She also was active with the auxiliary groups of the Eagles and fire department.
 She died in Uniontown Hospital on June 29, 2005, at the age of 70.
-Burial was in Green Ridge Memorial Park.
+Burial was in Green Ridge Memorial Park, with Rev. Robert Swope officiating at the funeral service, and an obituary appearing in the Connellsville Daily Courier.

 ~ Grandson Samuel A. Giles ~